1978 United States Senate election in Massachusetts

-The United States Senate election of 1978 in Massachusetts was held on November 7, 1978, with the incumbent Republican Senator Edward Brooke being defeated by Democratic Congressman Paul Tsongas.
+The United States Senate election of 1978 in Massachusetts was held on November 7, 1978.
+Republican incumbent senator Edward Brooke ran for a third term in office but was defeated by Democratic U.S. representative Paul Tsongas.

-Primary elections nominating Tsongas and Brooke were held on September 19.
+Primary elections were held on September 19.
+Brooke survived a fierce challenge from conservative television and talk radio host Avi Nelson, while Tsongas won with a plurality over a field led by Paul Guzzi.

-Brooke was dogged throughout the campaign by questions surrounding his 1975 divorce and an ongoing Senate Ethics investigation.
-Additionally, he faced a competitive primary challenge that may have weakened his standing ahead of the general election.
-Paul Tsongas's swearing-in or inauguration marked the first time since 1937 that Democrats held both United States Senate seats from Massachusetts.
+Throughout the primary and general election, Brooke was dogged by questions surrounding his 1976 divorce and an ongoing Senate ethics investigation.
+He also faced criticism from both Nelson and Tsongas for his support for desegregation busing.

+Paul Tsongas's swearing-in marked the first time since 1937 that the Democratic Party held both United States Senate seats from Massachusetts.